 - Use mattresses and pillows in dust-proof or allergen-impermeable covers.
 Also, wash all bedding and blankets often in hot water.

 - Keep pets out of the bedroom and preferably out of the house.

 - Use a wet mop or rag to remove dust.
 Never use a dry cloth.

 - Clean your house regularly using a vacuum with a HEPA filter.

-- If necessary, I recommend using an air purifier in the bedroom and other rooms.
+- I recommend using an air purifier in the bedroom and other rooms if necessary.
 First, what comes to my mind is any model from AirDoctor or Alen BreatheSmart.